 - A disadvantage of the card is that you can use prices that are not related to age.
 So a child will cost the same price as an adult.

 Night buses also run between 01.00 and 05.00 hours in the Amsterdam region.
 The OV-chipcard can also be used or you can buy a separate ticket on the bus.
-The prices are a bit more expensive and there are less buses at night.
+The prices are a bit more expensive and there are fewer buses at night.

-University of Amsterdam about public transport
+The University of Amsterdam: public transport

 The University of Amsterdam also wrote information about public transport in Amsterdam.
 For more information, check out their website.